 Tracking mobile app experience through numbers only brings half of the truth to the plate.
 To get to know what users love (or hate, for that matter), you should dig into the qualitative feedback such as that coming from in-app surveys, online reviews, or direct interactions with your support teams.

-Let’s look at how in-app surveys can benefit your app experience
+Let’s look at how in-app surveys can benefit your app experience:

-Net Promoter Score is a type of survey that helps understand the overall loyalty and satisfaction with your app.
+Net Promoter Score is a type of survey that helps you understand the overall loyalty and satisfaction with your app.
 It also segments your users into three groups depending on what score they choose (promoters, passives, detractors).

-💡Tip: By adding additional questions, you can improve your personalization, like Taxfix, which takes advantage of the NPS to get to know more about its users ⤵️
+💡Tip: By adding additional questions, you can improve your app’s personalization, like Taxfix, which takes advantage of the NPS to get to know more about its users ⤵️

 “We ask three questions that help us classify our users and put them into one of our targeting groups.
 And then that information is also saved in Braze, our CRM tool, and the team uses that for content personalization.”